stefanoturcarelli/grid/README.md

 # CSS Grid

 CSS Grid is a powerful layout system available in CSS.
 It's a two-dimensional system, meaning it can handle both columns and rows, unlike Flexbox which is largely a one-dimensional system.
-You work with Grid Layout by applying CSS rules both to a parent element (which becomes the Grid Container) and to that element's children (which become Grid Items).
+You work with Grid Layout by applying CSS rules to a parent element (which becomes the Grid Container) and to that element's children (which become Grid Items).

 ---